• What is Copywriting?

 If you’re planning on freelancing (a.k.a. being self-employed), you’ll want to bookmark the IRS self-employment tax page, so come tax season you don’t have that deer-in-headlights look of, “what do I do again?”

 And, when you’re self-employed, you have the bonus of being able to contribute to a retirement plan as the employer and the employee, which can come with some major tax benefits.
 You’ll want to read up on the rules and, again, talk with your accountant if you’re unsure.
-We can’t say it enough: we are not tax preparation experts, accountants, or lawyers, so be sure to always consult the pros with any questions.
+We can’t say it enough: We are not tax preparation experts, accountants, or lawyers, so be sure to always consult the pros with any questions.

 Bookmark these sites: